top of page

 Training Needs Analysis and Assessment: Meaning and Definition

 Training Needs Analysis (TNA) is a systematic process that goes beyond identifying skill gaps.
 It examines the underlying causes of performance issues and defines the scope of training required.
 It also helps identify the most effective methods to bridge those gaps.
+Modern training needs analysis tools streamline every step of this process.

 A training needs assessment is the structured process of evaluating gaps between current employee performance and desired skills or outcomes.
 It answers the question: What training do employees actually need?